 Here I sat on a perch overlooking the Wadi Rum Dessert reflecting on the whirlwind week that I had just experienced.

 How is it possible for your life outlook and perspective to change so much in just one week abroad?
 I spent seven days between Istanbul and the Cappadocia region in Turkey and was 48 hours into a week-long trip travelling around Jordan.

 Who would have thought a casual work friendship would eventually lead to an overseas wedding invite and this profound trip of a lifetime?

 I learned so much about geography, history, climate, culture, and traditions… but I also learned a lot about ME!
 Wasn’t expecting that!

 I ended up stopping and asking for help.
 STROKE OF LUCK!
-The person I asked for help didn’t speak English, but called a friend of his at another shop over to help me out.
-That friend hurried over and she almost literally took me by my hand and walked me the 20 minutes to the restaurant.
+The person I asked for help didn’t speak English but called a friend of his at another shop over to help me out.
+That friend hurried over, and she almost literally took me by my hand and walked me the 20 minutes to the restaurant.

-And if the story isn’t unbelievable enough as is, Meltem and I connected on Facebook and two years later while visiting Istanbul, my brother attempted to take her out for lunch.
+And if the story isn’t unbelievable enough as is, Meltem and I connected on Facebook, and two years later while visiting Istanbul, my brother attempted to take her out for lunch.
 He too failed as she yet again snagged the bill.
 We’ll get her back one of these days!

 Anyway, I made it—I survived!
 Not entirely on my own, but I created the adventure!
 I’m stronger and more independent than I was when I left, with a new friend—an incredible woman, 8,000 kilometres away.